we all want to know how travel changes you and it does so by letting travel change who you are

 How travel changes you is through uncertainty.

-And this is a good thing.
+And that is a very good thing.

 You see, travel is the single best thing you can do in your life.
 But it has nothing to do with finding yourself, or finding anything really.